-- " The majority of industrial land is located along Interstate 35 to maximize mobility and access to a larger labor force. - " The intensity and impact of industrial uses can vary greatly, but these are essential to a healthy and vibrant community. - " The ISU Research Park is a unique economic opportunity within the City and for the state overall.
+- " The majority of industrial land is located along Interstate 35 to maximize mobility and access to a larger labor force. - " The intensity and impact of industrial uses can vary greatly, but these are essential to a healthy and vibrant community. - " The ISU Research Park is a unique economic opportunity within the city and for the state overall.

-- " Civic uses include government facilities, university grounds, airport, public and quasipublic parks, schools, and religious facilities such as churches and cemeteries.
-In Ames, civic uses comprise 43% of all developed land, not unusual for a city with a major university. - " Parks account for the greatest share of civic uses (18%), with ISU following at 11%.
+- " Civic uses include government facilities, university grounds, airport, public and quasi- public parks, schools, and religious facilities such as churches and cemeteries.
+In Ames, civic uses comprise 43% of all developed land, not unusual for a city with a major university. - " Parks and open space account for the greatest share of civic uses (18%), with ISU following at 11%.